For any queries or comments on the app, please email firstname.lastname@example.org

 - Memorize key verses in minutes!

 - Improve your knowledge of a selected Theme using a brand new feature!

 - See various Bible statistics: word count, verse count, number of chapters, etc.

-The program is a variation on this theme.
-If you want to brush up your knowledge of the scriptures, particularly the location of key scriptures, then this tool will help you and provide a fun way of keeping you sharp.
+If you want to brush up your knowledge of the scriptures, particularly the location of key scriptures, then this collection of puzzles will help you and provide a fun way of keeping you sharp.
 Included in the program are puzzles such as ‘Jumbled Words‘ — the Bible verse is displayed with the words jumbled up, and you simply have to guess the correct order; ‘Find the Missing Words‘ displays the verse with three random words missing, and you have to guess from the selection provided which words should fit.

 The App has been fully revised to work with the latest version of Windows.
-It is also now based on the 2013 revision of the New World Translation!
+It is also now based as far as possible on the 2013 revision of the New World Translation!

-Version 1.1 of the app is now available for Windows 10!
-Enter ‘Expert Verses’ in the Search Box of the Microsoft Store.
+Version 1.2 of the app is now available for Windows 10!
+Enter ‘JW Verses’ in the Search Box of the Microsoft Store.

 Using the App